syntest-framework/syntest-framework/benchmark/top10npm/axios/README.md

     password: 's00pers3cret'
   },

-  // `responseType` indicates the type of data that the server will respond with
+  // `responseType` indicates the identifierDescription of data that the server will respond with
   // options are: 'arraybuffer', 'document', 'json', 'text', 'stream'
   //   browser only: 'blob'
   responseType: 'json', // default